Blog

 Winter Updates: Greenway, Outdoor Ice Rinks, and Winter Activities

-Burlington Greenway (multi-use path) Status
+Burlington Greenway (multi-use path)

 See our interactive Greenway Plow map!
 BPRW staff plow the path 24-72 hours after a snow storm, read BPRW’s plowing policy here.
 We do not add salt or sand to the Greenway due its proximity to the lake and the potential for runoff of contamination.
 Please use extreme caution on slippery surfaces or choose alternate routes along the salted roadways.

-More about Burlington Outdoor Ice Rinks
+Burlington’s Outdoor Ice Rinks

 BPRW hosts outdoor ice skating rinks in select park locations when the temperature and conditions are right.
 Most of the rinks rely on volunteer workforce and management.
 Thank you volunteers!
+Visit our social media for updates on conditions.

 Please note: skating or walking on the ice in warmer conditions, or while ice is forming, can be dangerous and can negatively affect future skating conditions.